 The least fixed point of an operator does not always exist.
-By the fixed point theorem however (fact 1), we now that if the operator is continuous (definition 22), the least fixed point does exist and is obtainable within ω steps.
+By the fixed point theorem however (fact 1), we know that if the operator is continuous (Definition 27), the least fixed point does exist and is obtainable within ω steps.
 By proving that Φ is continuous, we can thus conclude that $\mu \Phi$ exists and therefore that \mathcal{M} is well-defined.

-Theorem 2. (continuity of Φ) The function Φ as given in definition 27 is continuous.
+Theorem 2 (continuity of Φ).
+The function Φ as given in Definition 32 is continuous.